Titanium dioxide is not used in Kalkkind products ...

 • The handling of chemicals in the craft.

-• Pollutants and hazardous substances in construction products.
+– Harmful and risky substances in building products.

 • Pollution of indoor air by chemical substances.